actris/data-management-plan/DMP/initial-DMP.md

 The actual metadata standard is yet to be decided, but it must comply with the netCDF conventions because we use netCDF file format.
 All data files encounter regular back-ups.

-The data flow between national facilities, CLU, and the corresponding topical centre, CCRES, can be illustrated in Figure.
-X.
+A general overview of the links between national facilities, CLU, and the corresponding topical centre, CCRES, are illustrated in Figure.
+9.
 ![CLU services](img/section4/clu_data_flow.png)
+* Figure 9: CLU data products and services*

 #### 4.1.5 GRES dataflow and data management